jan-casas/vsc-compute-dash/README.md

 ## Overview

-`Compute Version Control` (VSC) is an innovative tool designed to enhance flexibility in the Architecture, Engineering, and Construction (AEC) sector by enabling architects and computational designers to quickly test parametric manufacturers' constructive solutions directly from the web into their preferred tools.
-By integrating manufacturer-provided constraints, VSC validates design proposals and provides essential information on key indicators such as cost, material specifications, geometrical constraints, and lifecycle data.
-This allows for informed decision-making and ensures compliance with industry standards and regulations.
+**Compute Version Control (VSC)** is an innovative tool that enhances flexibility in the Architecture, Engineering, and Construction (AEC) sector.
+It allows architects and designers to quickly test parametric manufacturer solutions directly within their preferred tools.
+By integrating manufacturer-provided constraints, VSC validates design proposals and delivers essential information on cost, material specifications, geometrical constraints, and lifecycle data.
+This enables informed decision-making and ensures compliance with industry standards.

-In addition to benefiting designers, VSC offers manufacturers valuable `business intelligence` by providing insights into the usage of their products and customer needs.
-The system leverages Rhino Compute for geometry generation, Speckle for version control and data management, and a relational database for storing and associating geometry with lifecycle data.
-This integrated approach streamlines workflows, reduces manual effort, and enhances the efficiency and accuracy of the design process, ultimately contributing to more sustainable and cost-effective construction solutions in the AEC industry.
+VSC also provides manufacturers with valuable business intelligence by offering insights into how their products are used and understanding customer needs.
+The system leverages Rhino Compute for geometry generation, Speckle for version control and data management, and a relational database for associating geometry with lifecycle data.
+This integrated approach streamlines workflows, enhances efficiency, and contributes to more sustainable and cost-effective construction solutions in the AEC industry.

 ### Benefits and Business Intelligence

-This system offers several benefits and unlocks numerous possibilities from a `business intelligence`
-perspective:

-- **Enhanced Decision-Making**: Detailed insights into the lifecycle of materials and their associated data allow businesses to make informed decisions regarding material selection and project planning.
+- **Enhanced Decision-Making**: Access to detailed material lifecycle data allows for better material selection and project planning.
-- **Improved Compliance**: Ensures that all design proposals adhere to manufacturer-provided constraints, improving compliance with industry standards and regulations.
+- **Improved Compliance**: Ensures designs meet manufacturer constraints and industry regulations.
-- **Data-Driven Insights**: Integration with Relational Databases and Speckle provides robust data management and retrieval, enabling businesses to gain valuable insights from project interactions.
+- **Data-Driven Insights**: Robust data management enables valuable insights from project interactions.
-- **Streamlined Workflow**: Automates validation and management of design proposals, reducing manual effort and increasing efficiency.
+- **Streamlined Workflow**: Automates design validation and management, reducing manual effort.
-- **Scalability**: The modular architecture allows for easy scalability to accommodate growing business needs.
+- **Scalability**: Modular architecture easily scales with growing business needs.

 ### Architecture Approach

-The application consists of three primary components:
+The application comprises three main components:

-1. **Rhino Compute**: Handles predefined manufactured systems.
-It generates constructive solutions, such as creating glass facades from provided input surfaces.
+1. **Rhino Compute**: Generates constructive solutions by handling predefined manufactured systems.
-2. **Speckle**: A data repository model that provides storage for baked geometry.
-Speckle is particularly useful for managing geometry IDs, variations, and provides tools for filtering and differentiation.
+2. **Speckle**: Acts as a data repository for storing geometry, managing IDs, variations, and providing filtering tools.
-3. **Relational Database**: Associates geometry IDs with lifecycle data, providing efficient data tracking and retrieval.
+3. **Relational Database**: Associates geometry IDs with lifecycle data for efficient tracking and retrieval.

-This project delivers a robust solution for managing and validating design proposals, enhancing accuracy and efficiency by leveraging manufacturer-provided constraints.
+This robust solution enhances accuracy and efficiency in managing and validating design proposals by leveraging manufacturer-provided constraints.

 ```mermaid
 graph LR